DoTheEvo/ANGRYsearch/README.md

   *   `directories_excluded` By default empty.
 Which directories to be ignored, directory names(no slashes) separated by space are valid value there.
 Can be set through program's interface, in the update window.
 Directory `proc` is hardcoded to be ignored
   *   `fast_search_but_no_substring` By default set to true.
 It holds the last set value of the checkbox affecting the speed of search and substrings, see FTS4 in the section above
   *   `file_manager` By default set to xdg-open, meaning [xdg-open](https://wiki.archlinux.org/index.php/Default_applications#xdg-open) tests which program is associated with inode/directory mime type and on double clicking the path column, it sends path to the parent directory to that application. file_manager can be set to any application or a script.
 If ANGRYsearch detects one of the following file managers ['dolphin', 'nemo', 'nautilus', 'doublecmd'], it will change behaviour slightly, sending to those file managers full path to the file, highlighting the target file when opened in a filemanager.
   *   `fm_path_doubleclick_selects` By default set to false.
-When set to true, Thunar, PCmanFM and SpaceFM file managers will be able to highlight the target file/directories on double click of path columnm.
-Additionally this setting also affects nemo & nautilus which only highlight files but not directories when they get double clicked in path column.
-This setting needs xdotool package present on the system.
+Needs `xdotool` package!
+When set to true, Thunar, PCmanFM and SpaceFM file managers will be able to highlight the target file on double click in path columnm.
   *   `icon_theme` By default set to adwaita.
 Which icon theme to use, can be set from program's interface in the update window.
 There are 6 icon types - folder, file, audio, image, video, text.
 Did not yet figured out how to get theme of the distro and reliably icon from file's mimetype, so packing icons with the angrysearch is the way
   *   `number_of_results` By default set to 500.
 Limit set for searches in the database.
 Lower number means search results come faster
   *   `row_height` By default set to 0 which means default.
 Sets height of the rows in pixels